hvkwak/my-cuda/exercise6/README.md

 ### 🔑 Key Ideas
 - Multiple hardware work queues(`HyperQ`) are available for devices Kepler or later.
 Although `simpleHyperqDepth` dispatches multiple streams in depth-first fashion, its scheduler is expected to remove false-dependencies and to find possible concurrent execution.
 - Because each kernel launch is asynchronous with respect to the host, dispatching multiple kernels to different streams using a single host thread at approximately the same time may be possible.
 - Assuming that 32 streams are used, concurrent execution of 32 streams is expected.
-(See diagramm for Exercise 6-8)<br>
+(See the diagramm for Exercise 6-8 below)<br>
   </div>
     <div style="display: inline-block; vertical-align: top;">
     <img src="images/Exercise6-8_Diagramm.png" alt="Diagramm for Exercise 6-8" width="500"><br>
     <strong>Diagramm for Exercise 6-8.
-Expected Concurrent Execution with 32 streams on a Kepler device. </strong><br>
+Concurrent execution with 32 streams on a Kepler device is expected. </strong><br>
   </div>

 ### 🛠️ Implementation Details